 Despite an emissions scandal including Fiat Chrysler Automobiles and other manufacturers, the Environmental Protection Agency notes that diesels are cleaner than they’ve ever been, thanks to fuel and exhaust system advances.
 However, their bad reputation over the past few years may give you pause.
 In addition, there are generally fewer new diesel vehicles today than in years past.
-However, that leaves room for newcomers, which are included on our list of six notable diesel SUVs for sale so far in 2019 plus two 2018 models.
-Mazda lists a diesel version of its CX-5 SUV as a future vehicle on its website, but has been promising one since at least 2017.
+However, that leaves room for newcomers, as well as solid used options.
+With only one manufacturer releasing 2020 diesels so far, our list of seven notable diesel SUVs for sale also includes 2019 models plus two 2018 models.

 - 2019 Chevrolet Equinox

 - 2019 GMC Terrain